mindstorm8191/DarkSun/README.md

 -   Engines.
 These will provide power in the form of electricity for your entire ship.
 Power production will vary based on demand, reducing production to save fuel when demand is lower.

+    -   Solar.
+Simple panels of cells.
+They can take up lots of room, though.
+Unfortunately, they lose their effectiveness if you are too far away from a star
+        -   Panel (stackable).
+Absorbs energy
+        -   Inverter.
+Converts electricity to a more useful voltage
     -   Diesel / gasoline crank engine.
 These work with air recyclers that can extract carbon from the exhaust, putting the air back into the engine.
 They still require fuel to run, and benefit from having more oxygen
         -   Crankshaft
         -   Valve assembly